 - Budgeting tools that let you picture your spending so that you can make wise money moves.

 - Push or text notifications that you can customize to let you know when your account balance is getting low so that you never have to worry about overdrafts.

 - Security – It goes without saying that you should be sure your checking account is secure.
 This means looking for a bank with a good reputation and an account that is FDIC-insured.

 Many checking accounts will only waive the monthly maintenance fee if you have a direct deposit coming into the account each month.
 This can be hard to meet if you’re not working during the school year.
 So you may need to look for a student-specific account like the Chase College Checking℠ account.
 This one is free for college students for up to five years as long as they show that they are still in school.

 Back-to-school offer – The Chase College Checking℠ account provides students a checking account with a wide variety of tools to manage their day to day finances.
-Students have access to 16,000 ATM’s and over 5,100 Chase branches along with Chase QuickDeposit, the Chase Mobile App and a VISA® debit card.
+Students have access to 16,000 ATM’s at nearly 5,000 Chase branches along with Chase QuickDeposit, the Chase Mobile App and a VISA® debit card.
 For a limited time, new students can earn a $100 bonus by signing up, depositing $25, enrolling in paperless statements and making 10 qualifying transactions inside of the first 60 days.

 Decide if It Should be Joint

 Some college students decide to open a joint account with their parents.
 This can be a good option if your parents will be regularly depositing money into your account.
 It’s easier to do if they also have their name on the account.
 And this can build in some accountability for you if you want your parents to have access to your spending records.